Subscribe

 news

-Fourth Lahore Biennale, taking place during 80th anniversary of Partition, to explore cross-border connectivity
+Fourth Lahore Biennale, to take place during 80th anniversary of Partition, will explore cross-border connectivity

 The Pakistan-based festival has announced the curator of its next edition, opening in January 2027